Why Is This Area Important?

 National Savings & Investment (NS&I) products

 National Savings and Investments are backed by HM Treasury, and as such, any capital deposited is 100% secure.
-NS&I offer a range of different deposit-based savings products, some of which are tax free, with various interest rates, some of which are index linked, some fixed and some variable.
+NS&I offer a range of different deposit-based savings products, some of which are tax free.
+Accounts are offered with a variety of interest rates, which may either be index linked, fixed or variable.

 Individual Savings Accounts (ISAs)